COJO-intelligence/passwordmanager/README.md

 We provide full access to the code, even for the GUI/GUX - there is nothing to hide.

 ### Future Plans
-For short term, the plan is to further extend the password manager idea into a browser extension, or maybe a fully functional web application.
-For long term, we aim to provide a full cloud password manager solution, including mobile devices.
+For short term, the plan is to further extend the password manager idea into a browser extension, or maybe a web application.
+For long term, we aim to provide a full cloud password manager solution, including coverage over mobile devices.

 Check the repository for further updates.

 ### Contact
 We are a small team of dedicated programmers and engineers which try to find our place into the world by building off-work, simple and user-friendly projects.
-For any observations, comments, proposals, ideas or just some simple thoughts please contact us at cojo.intelligence@gmail.com or on our git page.
+For any observations, comments, proposals, ideas or just some random thoughts please contact us at cojo.intelligence@gmail.com or on our git page.

 One project at a time...